heritage-happenings/heritage-happenings.github.io/theo-impressions.md

 soon after I moved in I decided I wanted to write down my first impressions of the heritage.
 I thought that making a list of 21 items would be good.

 the list keeps getting longer and longer.
 I just thought it would be a good thing to put the items into categories. so I started looking into the different refuse to recommend Independent Living centers.

 the new categories added more items to my impressions list.

 perhaps a better title for this document might be "Theo's endless impressions"

+Categories

+* Social environment
+* Health Services
+* Lifestyle amenities
+* Individual apartments
+* Dining services
+* Staffing and training

+## Physical features

 ## Location